The get lit team

-DIANE LUBY LANE is the founder and executive director of Get Lit–Words Ignite.
-An education luminary, she is transforming the landscape of teen literacy by empowering new generations in literature, self-expression, and performing arts.
-She is also the founder of the Get Lit Players, an award-winning classic teen poetry troupe that has collaborated with the United Nations, Dove, and Women in the World, and toured at the Kennedy Center, Lincoln Center, and the White House, and more, igniting communities across the globe with art and social consciousness.
-Lane is also the founding producer of Get Lit’s Classic Slam, the largest youth classic poetry festival in the world.
-Lane’s Lit Kit, a standards based, in-school curriculum, has been adopted by schools throughout the U.S. and internationally.
-She is the author of Words of Women (Samuel French) as well as the playwright and star of the critically acclaimed one-woman show Deep Sea Diving (also known as Born Feet First) which toured with iconic Chicano poet and author Jimmy Santiago Baca.
-Lane is a graduate of the Annenberg Foundation’s Alchemy + Leadership Program, a TedX speaker, a Southern California Leadership Network Fellow, a member of Mayor Eric Garcetti’s Poet Laureate Committee, and a recipient of the Presidential Lifetime Service Award.
-She lives in Los Angeles with her husband and two children.
+Diane Luby Lane is the founder and executive director of Get Lit – Words Ignite, a California-based arts education nonprofit that has transformed the landscape of teen literacy by empowering new generations in literature, self-expression and performing arts.
+She is also the founder of the Get Lit Players, an award-winning classic teen poetry troupe and the most watched poets on the internet with over 300 million views.
+The Get Lit Players tour throughout the country, have appeared at the White House three times, collaborated with the United Nations, were featured with John Legend at The Hollywood Bowl and perform each year for over 50,000 of their peers, igniting schools and communities with art and social consciousness.
+In 2012 Lane created the now annual Classic Slam, the largest youth classic poetry festival in the nation.
+Lane’s Lit Kit, a standards based, in- school curriculum, has been adopted by schools throughout the U.S. and internationally.
+She is an actress with numerous commercial, TV and film credits and the author of the award-winning Get Lit Rising, published by Simon & Schuster and Words of Women, published by Samuel French.
+She is also the co-writer and co-producer of DANTE, an original adaptation of Dante’s Inferno, which stars Get Lit Poets.
+She was the playwright and star of the one-woman show Deep Sea Diving which she toured with Chicano poet and author Jimmy Santiago Baca.
+Lane is a TedX speaker, a graduate of the Annenberg Foundation’s Alchemy + Leadership Program, a Southern California Leadership Network Fellow and served on L.A.
+Mayor Eric Garcetti’s Poet Laureate Committee.
+She is a recipient of the Presidential Lifetime Volunteer Service Award.
+She attended USF and NYU, and lives in Los Angeles with her husband, two children, two dogs, and two cats.
 To book her for a speaking engagement, please visit www.dianelubylane.com.

-MONIQUE MITCHELL is the Education Coordinator for Get Lit.
+Monique Mitchell is the Head of Community Outreach for Get Lit.
 A Los Angeles native, Monique served as a Get Lit Player in 2009 and 2010 before moving to New York to attend Manhattanville College.
 She studied Communications with a concentration in Cinema Studies and Creative Writing, and she has since worked as a content creator for the DTLA-based production company Contend.
 Monique is excited to return home to the organization that built her foundation and altered her destiny, and she hopes to utilize poetry to impact and serve her local and global community.

 - Jimmy Santiago Baca